Sports News Roundup: Tennis-Wimbledon ban will 'incite hatred,' says Belarus federation; Mike Tyson involved in an altercation on a plane and more | Sports-Games

 Sports News Roundup: Tennis-Wimbledon ban will 'incite hatred,' says Belarus federation; Mike Tyson involved in an altercation on a plane and more

 In the ruling, published on Thursday, the commercial court in Madrid said it was lifting measures that had been adopted in April last year as even if clubs were punished by FIFA and UEFA it would not stop them going ahead with their Super League plans.
-Tennis-Ukraine's Svitolina says anti-war Russians, Belarusians should not face ban Elina Svitolina said Russian and Belarusian players who denounce Moscow's invasion of her country Ukraine should be allowed to participate at Wimbledon.
+Soccer-Caretaker manager Jackson urges Burnley to build on Southampton win Burnley are a point from safety after Thursday's 2-0 win over Southampton and caretaker manager Mike Jackson urged his players to use the result as a platform to secure their Premier League survival.

 Following is a summary of current sports news briefs.